Green Mussels Recipe

 • Garlic

-• Shallots or a big onion
+• Shallots or a big yellow onion

 • White wine